da5nsy/ReproducibleResearch/episodes/whydoesRRmatter.md

 [ReproducibiliTEA](https://reproducibilitea.org/) - A grassroots journal club initiative, focusing on open science, ideas on improving science and reproducibility.

+#### What can we change?

+While all of these are relevant and valid, there are some things we can't change today.
+But we can change our own behaviours and activities.
+The next lessons focus on what we can change in our everyday work.

 ::::::::::::::::::::::::::::::::::::::::::::::: testimonial

-# Making benefits clear

-People need to understand why they should expend energy, time and effort into making changes.
+### How this can benefit you?

+Working reproducibly has many benefits for the research ecosystem.
+However, there are also direct benefits for yourself.

 Florian Markowetz listed these "five selfish reasons to work reproducibly":

-- 1: reproducibility helps to avoid disaster
+1. Reproducibility helps to avoid disaster

-- 2: reproducibility makes it easier to write papers
+2. Reproducibility makes it easier to write papers

-- 3: reproducibility helps reviewers see it your way
+3. Reproducibility helps reviewers see it your way

-- 4: reproducibility enables continuity of your work
+4. Reproducibility enables continuity of your work

-- 5: reproducibility helps to build your reputation
+5. Reproducibility helps to build your reputation

 Markowetz, F. Five selfish reasons to work reproducibly.
 Genome Biol 16, 274 (2015). https://doi.org/10.1186/s13059-015-0850-7 licenced as CC-BY 4.0